“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “A girl,” explained Thackeray.
 “He and this new convert.
 Kumiko Mizutani.
 Even the branch president is wise to it.”

 Thackeray grinned.
-“He still feels slighted.”
+“He feels slighted.”

 “You bet I do.”

 Brown was suddenly quite concerned.
-“How bad is this?”
+“How bad?”

 “Nothing he could get sent home for.”